gecio/gecio.github.io/docs/_gks/accessmanagement/index.en.md

 ![Revoke Menu](revoke-token-menu.png)

-Then select the Token and press revoke
+Then select the token and press revoke.

 ![Revoke Popup](revoke.png)